 I mentioned above that 40% of consumers enjoy getting emails from brands and particularly ones with specials delivered to their inboxes each week.
 The opt-in email is catered specifically for the website user who is interested in your products or services but may not be ready to check-out just yet.
 These emails generally come in the form of pop-ups that tell the customer what they will receive in the email in exchange for their email address.
 These emails help to place interested consumers on the right path so that when they are ready to make a purchase your email will remind them that your company is the one they want to go with.

 Most of us have clicked-through an online item only to abandon right before we are required to put in our credit card info.
-Personally this is a process I have gone through when the shipping and handling costs are unknown.
+Personally, this is a process I have gone through when the shipping and handling costs are unknown.
 Whatever the reasons we as consumers don’t complete a transaction it presents the eCommerce brand an opportunity to re-engage a potential customer.
 When a customer makes it right to the point of the checkout and goes incognito brands have information on what that customer is interested in.
-The ensuing email, appropriately obtained before the credit card processing page to inform the customer the manner in which they will obtain their receipt, addresses the cart abandonment and tries to re-engage the customer with an email directly related to the original incomplete purchase.
+The ensuing email, appropriately obtained before the credit card processing page to inform the customer the manner in which they will obtain their receipt, addresses the cart abandonment and tries to re-engage the customer with a form of direct response email directly related to the original incomplete purchase.

 Keep your prospects happy even before they have made a purchase with an account confirmation email.
 Customers create accounts because they want their purchase and viewing history to be remembered.
 When customers don’t make purchases from your site yet start an account you can assume that they plan to do so in the future or that they are interested in what you have to offer.
 Keep this customer in the sales cycle by sending them a confirmation of their account so that they are reminded why they signed up in the first place.